-The Workforce Innovation and Opportunity Act and final regulations require Local Boards and chief elected officials (CEO) within an identified planning region to participate in a regional planning process that results in the preparation of a regional plan that includes:
+The Workforce Innovation and Opportunity Act and proposed regulations1 requires Local Boards and chief elected officials (CEO) within an identified planning region to participate in a regional planning process that results in the preparation of a regional plan that includes:

-- The establishment of regional service strategies, including use of cooperative service delivery agreements (§ 679.510(a)(1)(i)); - The development and implementation of sector initiatives for in-demand industry sectors or occupations for the planning region (§ 679.510(a)(1)(ii)); - The collection and analysis of regional labor market data (in conjunction with the state), which must include the local planning requirements at § 679.560(a)(1)(i) and (ii); - The coordination of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate (§ 679.510(a)(1)(v)); - The coordination of transportation and other supportive services as appropriate (§ 679.510(a)(1)(vi)); - The coordination of services with regional economic development services and providers (§ 679.510(a)(1)(vii)); and - The establishment of an agreement concerning how the planning region will collectively negotiate and reach agreement with the Governor on local levels of performance for, and report on, the performance accountability measures described in WIOA Sec.
-116(c) for local areas or the planning region (§ 679.510(a)(1)(viii)).
+- The establishment of regional service strategies, including use of cooperative service delivery agreements; - The development and implementation of sector initiatives for in-demand industry sectors or occupations for the planning region; - The collection and analysis of regional labor market data (in conjunction with the state) which must include the local planning requirements at § 679.560(a)(1)(i) and (ii); - The coordination of administrative cost arrangements, including the pooling of funds for administrative costs, as appropriate; - The coordination of transportation and other supportive services as appropriate; - The coordination of services with regional economic development services and providers; and - The establishment of an agreement concerning how the planning region will collectively negotiate and reach agreement with the Governor on local levels of performance for, and report on, the performance accountability measures described in WIOA Sec.
+116(c) for local areas or the planning region.